SSlinky/VBA-Standard/docs/Content/Enums.md

 **Values expected to be used in calculations.**

 Uncommonly, values may be used in calculations.
-Therefore, it may simplify code to use the enum directly rather than a `Select` statement.
+Therefore, it may simplify code to use the enum directly rather than a `Select` statement to calculate a value based on the enum.

 ```vb
 Public Enum ScoreWeighting